Overview

 Law

-In 1983, the EU adopted the Seal Pups Directive outlining measures on how EU countries could ensure that skins and derived products from pups of harp seals and hooded seals (blue-backs) would not be commercially imported into their territory.
-It does not apply to products resulting from traditional hunting by the Inuit people.
+In 1983, the EU adopted the Seal Pups Directive (Council Directive 89/370/EEC), prohibiting the import into the EU of products from harp and hooded seals.
+It does not apply to products derived from traditional hunting by Inuit communities.

 The second exemption allows the import of seal products where it is of an occasional nature and consists exclusively of goods for the personal use of travellers or their families.